moondance-labs/tanssi-docs/builders/manage/dapp/manage-tokens.md

 The appchain governor can mint new tokens, increasing its total supply.
 In the **Token Management** panel, click on the **Mint tokens** button, and then:

 1. Insert the address that will hold the newly minted tokens

+    !!! note
+        The destination address must be Ethereum type if the chain is EVM-compatible and a Substrate type otherwise.

 2. Insert the amount of tokens to mint
 3. Click on **Mint**